Hanmisha-Voddineni/-High-Performance-Networked-JDBC-Database-System/README.md

 # -High-Performance-Networked-JDBC-Database-System

-PROJECT DESCRIPTION:
+**PROJECT DESCRIPTION:

-My Java UI project communicates, exchanges and syncs data in client/server fashion.
+-My Java UI project communicates, exchanges and syncs data in client/server fashion.
 In other words it builds a client/server system that reads data from a DB into an object and sends the object to the server.

-ABOUT PROJECT:
+**ABOUT PROJECT:

 - The project leverages the powerful capabilities of SQLite3 database system, utilizing two key Java files: one for the client interface and another for the server interface.
 - The server interface boasts impressive multi-threading abilities, allowing it to seamlessly manage multiple client interfaces concurrently.